nmichlo/disent/README.md

   + [MIG](https://arxiv.org/abs/1802.04942)
   + [SAP](https://arxiv.org/abs/1711.00848)
   + [Unsupervised Scores](https://github.com/google-research/disentanglement_lib)
+  + 🧵 <u>Flatness Components</u>: _Measures of the three components needed to learn factored representations from distances.
+VAEs often learn the first two (correlation & linearity), and the can happen accidentally (axis-alignment)!_
+    - 🪡 <u>Ground-Truth Correlation</u> - _The spearman rank correlation between latent distances and ground-truth distances._
+    - 🪡 <u>Linearity Ratio</u> - _How well factor traversals lie along an n-dimensional arbitrarily rotated line in the latent space_
+    - 🪡 <u>Axis-Alignment Ratio</u> - _How well factor traversals are represented by a single latent variable, ie. an n-dimensional line that is axis-aligned._
+  + 🧵 <u>Flatness Score</u> - _Measuring the max distance between factor traversal embeddings and the path length of their embeddings._

 <details><summary><b>🏗 Todo</b>: <i>Some popular metrics still need to be added, please submit an issue if you wish to
 add your own, or you have a request.</i></summary><p>